 When the Raffles Library became the Raffles National Library in 1958, there was much work to be done.
-The once elite and colonial institution was now meant for a wider public, but who decides what books a library needs and how do we get them?
+The once elite and colonial institution was now meant for a wider public, but who decides what books a library needs and how to get them?
 The staff of our budding Library did not hesitate to reach out to others for help... [more]

 Following the end of World War II until 1975, Singapore evolved from a trading post to a regional manufacturing base.
 To achieve this, the government had to quickly put in place reliable and efficient telecommunication services to support the demand for fixed and mobile telecommunications.
 This enabled multinational corporations to use Singapore as a manufacturing base and a transhipment hub.
 This was not an isolated development.
 It was an integral cog in the wider scheme of transforming Singapore into a global city.
 Our pioneer leaders had the foresight and vision to recognise the need to connect Singapore to the world, to make Singapore relevant to the rest of the world.
 Telecommunications is but one element of the process.
 It played an important part in the development of the nation.
 In response to the fast-growing and fast-changing telecommunications industry and to meet the challenges in the years ahead, the then Telecommunications Department was converted into a statutory board and renamed the Telecommunication Authority of Singapore (TAS) on 1 April 1972 ... [more]

 On 3 June 1959, the 1.6 million people in Singapore awoke to a new beginning - as people of a fully internal self-governing city-state under the British Crown.
 The majority of the population were immigrants from many lands and had no deep-rooted ties to Singapore.
 The new government thus needed to encourage them to establish roots in Singapore, and to foster a sense of pride, loyalty and national identity... [more]